 - Weight: Determines the number of users allocated to this testcase during the load test.
 For example, if you have two business cases set to 2 each, and the performance test starts out with 10 virtual users, 5 users will be assigned to each of the testcases.
 As the number of virtual users increases, they will be assigned to the testcases according to the percentages, keeping the correct ratio. - Speed: Used to simulate the browser connecting to the web server over different types of network connections, from a 9.6kbps modem to a 100Mbps LAN.
 The parameters are in bits per second (and they include the two stop bits required for Modem communications).
 This setting limits the amount of data the simulated user can read or write to or from the server.
 The result is a more accurate simulation of expected server load.
 Accurate simulation of network speed for each user also results in a more accurate simulation of resource usage on the server especially open network connections.
 For example, if your application generates a 40K graph, the browser might spend a fraction of a second to read the graph when connecting via a LAN, but could take up to 13 seconds when the browser is connecting over a modem.
-Having the socket open for 13 seconds instead of a fraction of a section puts a greater burden on the server and can significantly influence the resulting performance measurements. - Think Time: There are two choices for this option, none and recorded.
+Having the socket open for 13 seconds instead of a fraction of a section puts a greater burden on the server and can significantly influence the resulting performance measurements.

+- Think Time: There are two choices for this option, none and recorded.
 When none is chosen, the web pages in testcases are played back in sequence without waiting between pages.
 When recorded is chosen, the web pages are played back at the rate at which they were recorded.
-For example, if the user paused for 30 seconds between pages while recording the original testcase, the virtual user will pause at the same place for 30 seconds before replaying the next web page.

-- VU Start: There are two choices for this option, random and immediate.
+For example, if the user paused for 30 seconds between pages while recording the original testcase, the virtual user will pause at the same place for 30 seconds before replaying the next web page. - VU Start: There are two choices for this option, random and immediate.
 When random is selected, virtual users do not start playing back at the same time.
-Instead, they are distributed over a one minute period.
+Instead, they are distributed over a one minute (or longer, if you wish) period.
 This option simulates a more realistic scenario in which users start the visit to the web site in irregular intervals.
 When immediate is selected, all of the virtual users (for each incremental period) start simultaneously. - Delay: A virtual user is assigned to play back a single testcase repeatedly.
-The delay setting is the number of seconds to delay between repeats. - Host: All of the URLs contained in the testcase can be modified at runtime to a different host.
-This enables you to run the recorded testcases against different hosts without re-recording them.
-If you have a testcase that contains multiple hosts, you should use the Headers View to change hosts (because this option redirects all requests within the testcase.)
-If the application runs on a non-standard port, the port must be specified as well use the syntax host:port.
-Example: 192.168.1.103:81.
-Standard ports are 80 for HTTP and 443 for HTTPS. - Repeats: When the "Test Duration" section is set to "Run maximum repeats", this column specifies the number of times a testcase should be attempted.
+The delay setting is the number of seconds to delay between repeats. - Repeats: When the "Test Duration" section is set to "Run maximum repeats", this column specifies the number of times a testcase should be attempted.